renatolinsdigital/javascript-quickstart/README.md

   return sum;
 }

-// Calling the function and storing the returned value on a 'const' const mySum = add(3, 7);
+// Calling the function and storing the returned value in a 'const' const mySum = add(3, 7);

 // Displaying the result